Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Appendix

 \subsection{Robustness of DINOv2 Representations to Corruptions}

-To evaluate the robustness of DINOv2 representations under various corruptions, we conduct experiments on a fixed set of 100 images.
+To evaluate the robustness of DINOv2 representations under various corruptions, we conduct experiments on a fixed set of 100 images on the ImageNet dataset (Similar results hold for the FFHQ dataset as illustrated in Appendix \ref{subseq:CLIP}).
 For each image, we compute the average patch similarity between its ground truth representation and that of its corrupted version.
 We assess this similarity across different corruption types specifically super-resolution and Gaussian deblurring at varying levels of severity.
 We report the average similarity across the selected subset of 100 images.

-Figure~\ref{fig:similarity_corruption_levels} presents how DINOv2 representation similarity changes as the corruption severity increases for the two tasks.
-Figure~\ref{fig:corruption_same_image} further visualizes how the pixel-space appearance of a single image changes across corruption levels.
+Figure~\ref{fig:corruption_same_image} first visualizes how the pixel-space appearance of a single image changes across different corruption levels.
+Figure~\ref{fig:similarity_corruption_levels} then shows how the DINOv2 representation similarity changes as the corruption severity increases for the two tasks.
 Interestingly, we observe that DINOv2 representations remain significantly more robust to both super-resolution and Gaussian deblurring.
-Despite substantial visual degradation in pixel space, DINOv2 maintains a strong representation alignment with the original image.
+Despite substantial visual degradation in pixel space, DINOv2 features maintain a strong alignment with the original image features.